 Fundacion de Apoyo Comunitario y Social del Ecuador (known by its Spanish acronym FACES) is a not for profit non-governmental organisation based in the city of Loja in southern Ecuador.
 Although it has promoted a wide range of development programmes, its primary activity has always been the provision of loans to low income sectors of the population.
-It has been working continuously since it was established in 1991 and its activities cover most of the province of Loja, as well as part of the neighbouring province of Zamora-Chinchipe.
-It is currently expanding operations in to the coastal province of El Oro.
+It has been working continuously since it was established in 1991 and its activities cover most of the province of Loja, as well as part of the neighbouring provinces of Zamora-Chinchipe and El Oro in the south and the northern province of Pichincha.

 What is FACES mission?

 Its mission is ‘to contribute to the economic and social development of the southern region of Ecuador, in particular to facilitate empowerment of marginalised and/or vulnerable social and economic groups, through the provision of microfinance and other development projects’.
 It considers microfinance ‘as a tool that can be used to contribute to the empowerment of poor people’ particularly women who form approximately 58% of borrowers.

 What types of financial services does FACES provide?

 It provides individual and group loans generally for periods of between 6-18 months for investment in business, agriculture and trade.
 It works in both urban and rural areas.
 It is not permitted to accept savings deposits.